Speak with a safari expert

 Africa Geographic Travel

-October: October is one of the hottest months in the Okavango, with daytime temperatures regularly peaking over 40˚C without the relief of afternoon thunderstorms.
-The almost non-existent vegetation makes it easy to spot predators, and they are never far from the channels, making them the highlight of an Okavango Delta safari in October.
-The flood levels have dropped considerably and, depending on the area, some water activities may no longer be possible.
+October: October is one of the hottest months in the Okavango.
+Without the relief of afternoon thunderstorms, daytime temperatures regularly peak over 40˚C .
+The almost non-existent vegetation makes it easy to spot predators and is never far from the channels, making them the highlight of an Okavango Delta safari in October.
+The flood levels have dropped considerably, and, depending on the area, some water activities may no longer be possible.

 November: The arrival of the rainy season also sees the arrival of tsessebe, lechwe and impala calves.
 The predators have no sympathy for the vulnerability or innocence of these youngsters and take full advantage of the situation against the backdrop of the first thunderstorms of the season.

-December: As the second wettest month of the year, there is always the possibility of being rained out, but the wildlife viewing remains good, and it is an exceptional experience to watch the bush rejuvenating with the relief of the rains.
-The water levels themselves are low across the Delta, so this is not the best time of year for those interested in the water activities apart from some of the more central and northern lodges which have access to deeper water for most of the year.
+December: As the second wettest month of the year, there is always the possibility of being rained out, but the wildlife viewing remains good, and it is an exceptional experience to watch the bush rejuvenate with the relief of the rains.
+The water levels are low across the Delta, so this is not the best time of year for those interested in water activities, apart from some of the more central and northern lodges that have access to deeper water for most of the year.

 Year-round delights

-While it is undoubtedly true that the peak safari season of June to October offers the best wildlife sightings, the Okavango is a wilderness area that offers unique attractions all year round.
+While it is undoubtedly true that the peak safari season of June to October offers the best wildlife sightings, the Okavango is always an exceptionally wildlife-rich wilderness area that offers unique attractions year-round.
 The low-density tourism model adopted by the Botswanan authorities means that most safari experiences in the Delta are through luxury camps and lodges, many of which have exclusive access to private concessions.
 This, in turn, means that the revenue necessary to conserve a key wilderness area can be maintained with minimal impact on the area itself.

-As would be expected, the water canals are also home to many fish species including tilapia, tigerfish and catfish and ‘catch-and-release’ fishing is permitted along the Panhandle.
-Decreasing water levels at the end of the flood season also result in the annual catfish run where thousands of African sharptooth catfish swim back up the channels, hunting and being hunted as they go.
+As expected, the water canals are also home to many fish species, including tilapia, tigerfish, and catfish, and ‘catch-and-release’ fishing is permitted along the Panhandle.
+Some camps in the Delta offer fishing with seasonal restrictions.
+Decreasing water levels at the end of the flood season also result in the annual catfish run, where thousands of African sharptooth catfish swim back up the channels, hunting and being hunted as they go.

 Africa’s Eden

-The combination of natural beauty and ecological importance of the Okavango Delta has led to it gaining several affectionate nicknames, from the ‘Jewel of the Kalahari’ to ‘the Louvre of the desert’ and ‘Africa’s Last Eden’.
+The combined natural beauty and ecological importance of the Okavango Delta has gained several affectionate nicknames, from the ‘Jewel of the Kalahari’ to ‘the Louvre of the Desert’ and ‘Africa’s Last Eden’.
 The Okavango Delta is a natural phenomenon created by a unique combination of geographic, climatic and biological conditions where the natural fauna and flora have adapted to an ever-changing ecosystem.
-For visitors to this iconic wilderness, this means a chance to explore an almost untouched, pristine wetland system where Africa’s wild dramas have played out mostly unchanged for the past 60,000 years.
+For visitors to Botswana’s iconic wilderness, this means a chance to explore an almost untouched, pristine wetland system where Africa’s wild dramas have played out mostly unchanged for the past 60,000 years.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.